Winter Renovations: Updating Interior Doors | BestCan

 Updating Interior Doors

-Take a walk though your home, paying careful attention to your interior doors.
+interior doors hardwareTake a walk through your home, paying careful attention to your interior doors.
 Would a coat of paint and updated hardware improve the look?
-Or, would it be best to replace the door entirely – therefore giving you a more modern or customized look?
+Or, would it be best to replace the door entirely, therefore giving you a more modern or customized look?

 While selecting a new door style can be fun, the costs will vary drastically from supplier to supplier.
 Another consideration is the installation process.
-While installing interior doors can be a job for a DIY’er, sometimes getting a door, the hinges or the handle location to line up can be a real challenge.
+While installing interior doors can be a job for a DIY’er, sometimes getting a door, the hinges, or the handle location to line up can be a real challenge.

 Hire a Pro -or- Do It Yourself?

 When it comes to an update or overhaul of your interior doors, it is best to do some homework.
 Establish a budget and set your goals.
 Painting is likely the most affordable option, with replacement hardware (hinges and/or handles) potentially tying with the cost to replace a door.
-It will all come down to chosen styles and quality – so shopping around will be key.
+It will all come down to chosen styles and quality, so shopping around will be key.